Sage-Bionetworks/portalsDocs/articles/managing_custom_metadata_at_scale.md

 ## Create a Manifest and Batch Upload the Files with Annotations
 To batch upload files, create a tab-delimited manifest which contains, at minimum, the columns `path` and `parent`.
-But the real magic happens when you start to add additional annotations as columns.
-So for example, your manifest might have the following headers: `path`, `parent`, `specimenID`, `assay`, `species`, `platform`, `sex`, and `fileFormat`.
+You can also add additional annotations as columns in your manifest.
+For example, your manifest might have the following headers: `path`, `parent`, `specimenID`, `assay`, `species`, `platform`, `sex`, and `fileFormat`.

 **path**: is the local path to your file <br>
 **parent**: is the Synapse ID (in the format syn123456) that the files will be uploaded to <br>